The History of Pre-Angkor

 Isanavarman was ‘protector of the Master Siva’ and succeeded his father, Mahendravarman.
 More than a dozen inscriptions are attributed to the reign of Isanavarman.

 According to the inscriptions and monuments, the territory of Chenla of Bhvavarman and Mahendravarman was not so wide.
 From the lower valley of the Mun River, it seems to include a strip along both sides of the Mekong, and including the Tonle Sap basin, perhaps to the Great Lake.
-Chenla kicked out Funan from their old territory and dominated the lower part of the 'V' area between the Mekong and the Tonle Sap.
+However, Chenla put under its control the norther part of the Dangrek mountains, which was accomplished Citrasena as inscriptions shawn.
+Chenla kiMe too.
+Sorry I mstyped cked out Funan from their old territory and dominated the lower part of the 'V' area between the Mekong and the Tonle Sap.

 Briggs says "Funan, at the South, seems to have enjoyed a degree of autonomy and may still at the beginning of Isanavarman reign, have exercised some control over the coast of the Bay of Camranth (Panduranga) and have had the loyalty of some of its maritime colonies."
 (Briggs, pp47)

-The center of Chenla government was located at northern part of Kompong Tom, Sombor Prei Kok area (Isanapura), but the center of economy was located southern area.
+At first, the center of Chenla government was located at northern part of Kompong Tom, Sombor Prei Kok area (Isanapura), but the center of economy was located in the southern area.

 (Sacred Mountain and Pyramid)